Timolol

 Benefits

-What are the benefits of using timolol in pregnancy?
+What are the benefits of using timolol?

 Risks